 I’ve come across a range of different styles of networking event.
 The kinds of things that may happen include a “60 seconds” introduction from everyone present, one or two presentations from members, brainstorming on someone’s business issue, informal 1:1 chats, and testimonial sharing.

 Think about what suits you best.
-If you don’t enjoy standing up in front of a group, you might wish to find networking events that don’t include that element (for example the Business Biscotti meetings I’ve been to in my area don’t require you to do this).
+If you don’t enjoy standing up in front of a group, you might wish to find networking events that don’t include that element.

 Being able to describe what you do succinctly is an important part of networking however, so unless you’re really petrified of the whole idea, I wouldn’t recommend avoiding these completely.